Horizontal Tongue Piercings – Everything You Need To Know

 Rinse your mouth after meals

 You can’t use mouthwash with alcohol after getting a tongue piercing because the alcohol is irritating.
-So make sure you purchase an alcohol-free antiseptic mouthwash, like the kind provided for dental procedures.
+Therefore, make sure you purchase an alcohol-free antiseptic mouthwash, like the kind provided for dental procedures.
 Use this after eating to clean out your mouth since brushing and flossing will be difficult.

 Continue to brush